GroupeR-DataViz/MiniProject/README.md

 <ins><b>Third design</b></ins>:

 The last design proposition is somehow more original.
-We chose to represent the names inside the sketech of a baby.
+We chose to represent the names inside the sketch of a baby.
 The popularity of the names is encoded by the font size and the gender is encoded by the color (blue for boys, pink for girls).
 A cursor allows to select the years, allowing to see the trends in time.

 ![viz1_design3](https://github.com/GroupeR-DataViz/MiniProject/assets/113033010/4c140d35-33b1-45db-bf20-b19b56af2cbb)